DanielMolinaR/the-Hangman-Game/README.md

 The game was requested to be done in Python a multi-paradigm language and Java an OO one.
 As these two languages can be very different, I decided to develop the game in both languages to see the main difference between paradigms.
 In Java language I applied good practices and followed the software principles while using some testing techniques.
 Taking the advantages of OO programming languages the game was developed like a game machine so the code is modular and easy to scale.
 With a Game Machine the addition of new games and their logics is easier.
 On the other hand, for Python, I decided to just develop the game in the easiest way possible to compare the relation quality-cost between an easy script in Python with a more scalable product in Java.

+## Conclusion

+The development in Python was faster and easier but is more difficult to upgrade, change or scale.
+Also the addition of new funcionalities apart from breaking changes can bring a code really difficult to understand for a person who has never read it before.
+On the other hand, in Java the development of the Game took more time on thinking about the design than developing it.
+In the Java version you can add new feature or change the existing ones without causing too much trouble and without changing the actual code.
+Once the code was develop it and well designed it looked easier to understand than in Python.
+In addition the Java part was developed using test echniques which ensures the correct behavior of the game.

 Any questions or suggestions send them to me at [daniel.molina.rub@gmail.com](mailto:daniel.molina.rub@gmail.com)